 You might think a battery looks just about as dull as anything you've

 ever seen.
 But the minute you hook it up to something, it starts buzzing with electricity.

 That dull little cylinder turns into your very own micro

+power plant!
 Let's see what's going on in there...

 Photo: Disposable batteries like this one are